nordic-rse/nordic-rse.github.io/.github/ISSUE_TEMPLATE/unconference-contribution.md

 ### Do you need help?
 - [ ] I would like someone to help me plan the contribution

-### Would you be comfortable if your event was live-streamed/recorded?
+### Would you be comfortable if your event was recorded?
 - [ ] Yes
 - [ ] No